-Answer: In grades 8-12, students may cross-enroll for less than 50% of their learning at another school offering a program which perhaps is not available with RCOA.
+Answer: In grades 8-12, students may cross-enroll at another school offering a program which perhaps is not available with RCOA.
+Students must maintain a minimum of 6 courses with RCOA.
 The enrolment of this program is managed by the family as they plan for this option with the other school.
-All school records and final grades are submitted to the School of Record which is where more than 50% of their courses are being completed.
-RCOA also offers cross-enrolment options for high school students attending school elsewhere once a Cross-Enrolment Application has been completed.

 What learning options are available?
 Can I choose a combination of methods?
 (Online/Virtual/F2F)